 The Company is subject to risks associated with unforeseen or catastrophic events, including, but not limited to, geopolitical events, terrorist attacks, natural disasters, cyberattacks, and the emergence of a pandemic, which could create economic, financial, and business disruptions.
-In addition, there are inherent risks in the utilization of certain technologies, including artificial intelligence technologies, whereby the outputs produced could contain errors, which may be difficult to detect.
+In addition, there are inherent risks to the artificial intelligence technologies that are used, whereby the outputs produced could contain errors, which may be difficult to detect.
 All these risks could lead to operational difficulties that could impair CSG's ability to manage the Company's activities.
-Where applicable, CSG seeks to manage such risks through continuity and resiliency planning.
+CSG seeks to manage such risks through continuity and resiliency planning.